erickcestari/erickcestari/README.md

 <samp>

-## Hi, I'm Erick Cestari, a Full Stack Software Engineer
+## Hi, I'm Erick Cestari, a Software Engineer

 About me: